-- 1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router. - 2.
-Go to Advanced > Wireless 2.4GHz > Wireless Advanced. - 3.
+- 2. Go to Wireless > Wireless Advanced. - 3.
 Configure the advanced settings of your wireless network and click Save.

 If you are not familiar with the setting items on this page, it's strongly recommended to keep the provided default values; otherwise it may result in lower wireless network performance.